This is a recount of my retro computing history. Continue at your peril.

 Briefly, I released a diskmagazine called Resident Magazine (tagline: This one stays in YOUR memory) in June 1992.
 We got access to Usenet through my friend's father at the university were he worked, and so we were able to spam a few newsgroups.
 I remember we got negative remarks about this.
 Sorry, we were young and didn't know proper netiquette!
 Here's a link to one of the messages we spammed with.
 My friend Cray coded the first engine.
 An organization called Safe Hex International wanted to work with us on this magainz.
 Issue two was written by Safe Hex International, and was full of swearing.
 I regained control by issue 3 (1993) and wrote the engine myself.
 After issue 4, the magazine was dead.

 In 1993 a friend of mine offered me his C64 for cheap, and I jumped at it.
-Finally I learned 6502 assembler, created a tiny game (Holy Camels!), the beginnings of a demo, and composed a few songs in Music Assembler.
+I finally learned 6502 assembler properly, created a tiny game (Holy Camels!), the beginnings of a demo, and composed a few songs in Music Assembler.
 But interest waned, and the C64 was pretty much dead by then anyway.

 In 1994 an artist friend of mine, Rhino and I applied for work at Funcom and were turned down.
 Rightly, I must say - they had Jeroen Tel himself onboard!